Could Epididymitis Treatment Be as Simple as Testicular Stretches?

 The main risk factor for epididymitis is contracting a sexually transmitted infection (STI) through sexual activity, according to Kevin Chu, M.D., a fellowship-trained urologist who specializes in men's health and male fertility and practices in Los Angeles.

 "If someone's under 35, we suspect the epididymitis could be secondary to a sexually transmitted disease," Chu said.
 "So we generally check for chlamydia, gonorrhea and other STIs in the urinalysis test, since these could be causing the epididymitis.
 For people over the age of 35, we check for E. coli, which is usually found in urinary tract infections."

-Epididymitis is generally divided into two types: short term (acute) and long term (chronic).
+Epididymitis is generally divided into two types: short-term (acute) and long-term (chronic).

-The more intensive epididymitis treatments
+What are the more intensive epididymitis treatments?

 The simpler treatments for epididymitis usually work, but there are rare cases where the infection doesn't respond to antibiotics.
 In those situations, abscesses can form on the epididymis and get worse over time.
 This is referred to as chronic epididymitis.

 "Chronic epididymitis and chronic testicular pain, in general, can be quite difficult and frustrating to treat," said Majdee Islam, M.D., a urologist and men's health specialist at Urology of St. Louis.